 It is best in this section to indicate in your own words what your project is and what you expect will be its benefits.
 You may indicate how the Wolf Aviation Fund support will be important to your project or organization.
 Use the 4th page to describe how the project fits the wolf Aviation Fund objectives.

 Be sure to indicate prominently and briefly on this page any deadlines or time requirements for an answer about your proposal.
 Take into consideration that we very rarely make awards before early the following year.
 Read the sections above about deadlines and awards schedule.

 Put this page in the same document as the other pages.
 As said before, send only one document, four pages maximum.

 > At the top of this page indicate your and/or your group's name, primary contact person if different, mailing address, phone number(s), email address, and other pertinent contact information.
 List key members of your group, if any.
 Use the same email address used to send us the proposal.

 > Provide a short summary of your and/or your team members' education, aviation background, and experience which would indicate you would likely be successful with your proposal.
 Include related work, professional, and volunteer experiences.

 > List a few of the most significant of your and/or your group's relevant past accomplishments, especially those that might relate to your project or Wolf Aviation Fund objectives.

 > Also provide the name, title, organization, and contact information including phone numbers for each of two references willing to be contacted by us regarding you, your project, and your qualifications.
-Do not list people directly involved in your project - we are looking for outside opinions of you and your team.
+Do not list people directly involved in your project or related to you - we are looking for outside opinions of you and your team.